janhove/janhove.github.io/_posts/2020-06-12-stats-course.md

 ### Week 1: Uses of statistical models: Description vs. prediction vs. inference

-Statistical models have three main uses.
+Regression models have three main uses.
-The first is to describe the data at hand, and once you've figured out what aspects of the data the parameter estimates reflect, a descriptive interpretation of a statistical model isn't too difficult to get right.
-Weeks 6, 7, 8 and 11 are devoted to statistical interpretation of model parameters and how variables can be recoded so that the model output aligns more closely with the research questions.
+The first is to describe the data at hand.
+The difficulty here mostly consists in figuring out what aspects of the data the parameter estimates reflect.
+Weeks 6, 7, 8 and 11 are devoted
+to statistical interpretation of model parameters and how variables can be recoded so that the model output aligns more closely with the research questions.

-However, their main use
-in the social sciences is to draw inferences, usually causal ones.
+However, the main use of regression models in the social sciences is to draw inferences, usually causal ones.
 Moving from a descriptive to causal interpretation of a statistical model requires making additional assumptions.
-Weeks 2 through 5 are devoted to a tool (directed acyclic graphs) that allows you to make explicit the assumptions you're willing to make about the causal relationships between your variables and that allows you to derive from these assumptions which causal claims are permissible.
+Weeks 2 through 5 are devoted to a tool (directed acyclic graphs) that allows you to make explicit the assumptions you're willing to make about the causal relationships between your variables and that allows you to derive from these assumptions any further permissible causal claims.
 Another type of inference is the move from observable quantities (e.g., test scores) to unobervables (e.g., language skills).
 Weeks 10 and 11 are devoted to this topic.